The ABC's of defensible disposition

-Defensible Disposition is the final stage of the Information Lifecycle and a critical component of any Records and Information Management program.
-Read this whitepaper to understand the principals and actions needed to implement a successful practice.
+Defensible disposition is the final stage of the information lifecycle and a critical component of any records and information management program.
+Read this whitepaper to understand the principles and actions needed to implement a successful practice.

 With few exceptions, all information has an end-of-life point.
 At that time, a decision must be made to either destroy it or keep it for archival or data mining purposes, a process called document disposition.
 Key to the disposition decision-making process is an organisation’s legally defensible records retention schedule (RRS).
 Once a decision is made to destroy — or keep — records, the process must be conducted in a manner that is compliant with the organisation’s policy.
 This might mean secure disposition of paper records or degaussing of magnetic tapes.
 If records must be kept for a valid business reason, it could mean anonymising them before moving them to a data lake.